Some things to keep in mind when tying prospects and opportunities in Pardot:

 |Opportunity Field Name in Pardot||Opportunity Field Id in Salesforce||Opportunity Field Id in SugarCRM|

 Create Salesforce Custom Opportunity Fields in PardotIf your Pardot account is connected to Salesforce and there are more opportunity fields you want to see in Pardot than those listed above, follow the instructions here to create custom opportunity fields in Pardot.
+For instructions on using opportunity custom fields in segmentation and automation rules, see Using Opportunity Custom Fields in Automations.

 Stage and Status fields